 In Big Difference, students must write code that takes an array and returns the difference between the largest and smallest numbers in the array.
 This challenge can require the use of many fundamental coding concepts, and requires students to think creatively about their approach.

-Enjoy Python exercises for kids
+Enjoy Python exercises for kids and teens

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.